 Because of Pat’s successful track record as a government enforcer and private litigator, he is one of the few private lawyers asked by the California Attorney General’s Office to serve as trial counsel for the government in the prosecution of a high-profile price-fixing case.

-Pat describes his practice as protecting and enabling clients and believes his diverse background contributes significantly to his effectiveness and efficiency.
-On the protection side, Pat’s practice includes representing clients in litigation in federal and state courts and in responding to government inquiries and investigations both civil and criminal.
-He has represented clients before the DOJ, FTC, states’ attorneys general, as well as foreign competition enforcers and other governmental authorities in Europe, Mexico, and Colombia.
-Pat has successfully concluded numerous investigations, with results that include, for one example, the revocation of a billion-dollar fine imposed by the Mexican antitrust authority in an alleged abuse-of-dominance case.
+Pat describes his practice as protecting and enabling clients and credits his effectiveness to his diverse background.
+In addition to litigation, Pat assists clients in responding to civil and criminal investigations before the DOJ, FTC, and states’ attorneys general, as well as foreign competition enforcers in Europe, Mexico, and South America.
+Pat has successfully concluded numerous investigations –one of note being the complete revocation of a billion-dollar fine imposed by the Mexican antitrust authority against América Móvil’s TelCel in an abuse-of-dominance case.

 Pat regularly advises clients on all manner of business activities from pricing and distribution to mergers and joint ventures.
 Pat pioneered the pre-merger planning process that today enables clients to accelerate the post-closing capture of merger-related efficiencies and has developed antitrust compliance programs for companies of all shapes and sizes.

 Pat has represented clients in a multitude of industries including telecommunications and technology, media and entertainment, cryptocurrency, digital platforms, cybersecurity, oil and gas, pharmaceuticals, manufacturing, sports, cement, military weapons systems, and ice cream.